mouseless/brand/README.md

 logo-watermark-[form]-[color]-[opacity].svg
 ```

+> [!WARNING]
+>
-> ⚠️  Don't use watermarks directly in html, because they are meant to be used
+> Don't use watermarks directly in html, because they are meant to be used on
-> on existing photos or videos.
-There are also no `.png` exports available,
+> existing photos or videos.
+There are also no `.png` exports available, because
-> because of the same reason.
+> of the same reason.

 ## Badges